-Hunter’s latest three-axle commercial vehicle wheel alignment system has received OEM approval from Mercedes-Benz
+Hunter commercial vehicle alignment system gains Mercedes-Benz OEM approval

 Mercedes-Benz has given the Hunter three-axle commercial vehicle alignment system OEM approval.
 Available exclusively in the UK through wheel alignment specialist Pro-Align, Hunter states that its system is the first and only wheel aligner available capable of providing live alignment readings on three axles simultaneously, reducing the time needed to conduct an alignment check.
 The aligner can be used on all Mercedes-Benz trucks, buses, trailers and vans, including those with multiple steering axles.
 The CV approval follows Mercedes-Benz making Hunter’s car focused aligners available to dealers last year.